 Two months after my baby boy was born, we moved to a new country.
 I found myself alone with a colicky baby in a new place, with no friends, no relatives, husband worked all day.
 I went through some really dark days when the little one simply didn’t stop crying, and I had no one around to help me.

 So, in order to keep my sanity, I had to develop strategies to help me cope with those moments.

 Now, my toddler is almost two years old and can throw a tantrum like a superstar!
 He has periods when he’s so clingy and wants to be held constantly.
 He wants things his way now.
 Right now!!!
 Sounds familiar?

 I know that my toddler is discovering the world.
-He might get overwhelmed or scared and he needs the only person that he knows loves and protects him unconditionally.
-He is discovering his likes and dislikes.
+He might get overwhelmed or scared, and he needs the only person that he knows loves and protects him unconditionally.
+The little brave soldier is discovering his likes and dislikes.
 He is learning how to manage his emotions.
 There are so many things going on with a toddler that he will deal with them the only way he knows how.

 Below, I will share with you some of the tactics I employ to defuse the situation and help me survive the day.

 When it seems that nothing you do can calm down the raging tantrum of your child and you feel that you can’t handle it any longer, remove yourself from the situation.
 Even a 2-minute break can do wonders.
 Take deep breaths, drink a glass of water, make yourself a cup of tea, cuddle your cat.
 Anything that works for you.